sass/sass/proposal/module-system.md

 ```

 The special construct `as *` can also be used to include everything in the
 top-level namespace.
-Note that if multiple modules define the same name and are
+Note that if multiple modules expose members with the same
-used with `as *`, Sass will produce an error.
+name and are used with `as *`, Sass will produce an error.

 ```scss
 @use "bootstrap" as *;